The Ultimate Guide To Using Walkthrough Software for SaaS

 - Pushing upsells: Every SaaS company is pushing for more revenue.
 Interactive walkthroughs help your company to push the upsells at later stages of a customer’s journey so that they can upgrade their subscriptions to reflect the added value your product brings to them.

 - Decrease support costs: Interactive walkthroughs help users to figure out things without contacting your support team.
 This leads to reduced support costs.

 - If new users go into your product and there are no interactive walkthroughs to train them on using the product, most of them will leave.

 - Do you care about your metrics?
-Not having an onboarding process that works affects every metric down the line from activation rates, feature engagement, to product adoption and user retention.
+Not providing a good user onboarding experience that works affects every metric down the line from activation rates, and feature engagement, to product adoption and user retention.

 - To retain users you have to keep driving value even in the later stages of the user journey.
 New user onboarding is not all there is to onboarding.

 - Interactive walkthroughs will also help you drive adoption rates and improve new feature usage.

 - Studies have shown it is 4x cheaper to upsell existing customers than to acquire new ones.
 When customers use your product, they need to unlock more value from it over time.
 This will mostly come in the form of expanded or secondary features in a higher-cost plan.
 You’ll need to show them additional value using interactive walkthroughs.

 What’s the difference between an interactive walkthrough and a product tour?